 We spoke to project creators for their tips on how to make international shipping as seamless as possible.

 Two-time project creator and Redshift Sports co-founder Erik de Brun’s most recent Kickstarter campaign was for the Shockstop, a shock absorber for bicycles.
 “We took the time before running the campaign to make sure we had a means for fulfilling internationally,” he said.
 “The preparation we did was to get some rough estimates for international shipping costs, identify 3PLs we could work with to handle that international side, and then make sure we were representing the shipping costs in the campaign itself.”

 Being able to provide low-cost international shipping to backers is a great drawing card for any crowdfunding campaign, but it takes a lot of preparation to ensure the process is as smooth as possible.
-A PC’s capacity to provide international shipping to backers will largely hinge on their financial resources and willingness to explore partnerships with fulfillment centers and 3PLs.
+A project creator’s capacity to provide international shipping to backers will largely hinge on their financial resources and willingness to explore partnerships with fulfillment centers and 3PLs.